-Austin Multi Family Properties Under Contract Up 31%
+Austin Multi Family Properties Under Contract Down 16%

-In March 2015, 47 multi-family properties went pending (under contract) in Austin compared to 36 in March 2014, marking a 31% increase in year over year numbers.
-It seems the Austin multi-family market got the memo it was Spring.
+In March 2016, 38 multi-family properties went pending (under contract) in Austin compared to 45 in March 2015, marking a 16% decrease in year over year numbers.

 Median home price helps us see the distribution of multi-family properties sold and does not really give us an indication of the increase or decrease in a particular property’s market value.
 To analyze market value, we’d have to take an in depth look at a neighborhood.
 If you’re looking for something like that, please check out our Austin Property Values Report.

-In March 2015, we saw 0.9 months of inventory on the market, compared to 1.7 months of inventory in March 2014, showing a 43% decrease in year over year numbers.
-Last month, the multi-family market saw an increase in inventory and this month it’s almost like someone turned the faucet off.
-Inventory is down to historically low levels.
+In March 2016, we saw 1.6 months of inventory on the market, compared to 1.3 months of inventory in March 2015, showing a 20% increase in year over year numbers.
+Even though the number of new listing are up, the increase in multi-family properties sold and taken off the market still leaves inventory at seller’s market levels.

-In March 2015, it took 29 days to sell a multi family property in Austin, on average, compared to 22 days in March 2014, marking an 34% (7 day) decrease in year over year numbers.
-Though we saw an increase, we are still under 30 days to sell a multi-family property, which is lightening fast in more normal markets.
+In March 2016, it took 32 days to sell a multi family property in Austin, on average, compared to 30 days in March 2015, marking a 6% (2 day) decrease in year over year numbers.

-In March 2014, there were 4 multi family properties taken off the market compared to 9 in March 2015, marking a 125% (5 property) increase city wide.
+In March 2015, there were 5 multi family properties taken off the market compared to 8 in March 2016, marking an 83% (3 property) increase city wide.
 This year we’ve seen an increase in properties taken off the market in all segments of the Austin real estate market.